-The principal functions of the Audit Committee are to review the annual and interim financial statements, as well as the MD&A section of the Corporation's annual report containing financial information prior to its approval by the Board.
+The principal functions of the Audit Committee are to review the annual and interim financial statements. as well as the MD&A section of the Corporation's annual report containing financial information prior to its approval by the Board.
 The Audit Committee receives adequate and regular updates from management on all issues relating to audits, financial statements, MD&A, annual and interim earnings, press releases, procedures for disclosure of financial information and disclosure controls.
 The Audit Committee also considers the scope and extent of the annual audit and evaluates the external auditors' performance for the preceding fiscal year, reviews their fees and makes recommendations to the Board; examines the presentation and impact of significant risks and key management estimates and judgments that may have a material impact on the Corporation's financial reporting; examines the adequacy of the Corporation's internal accounting control procedures and systems; meets as required and at least quarterly, may exercise all the powers of the Board and deals with Board issues between regular Board meetings with certain exceptions prescribed by law; meets periodically with management, the internal auditors and the external auditors to receive reports on internal accounting controls and audit results and to review accounting principles and practices; pre-approves non-audit services not prohibited by law to be performed by external auditors in conformity with the terms of any authorization delegated to them by the Audit Committee; and oversees the integrity of the Corporation's management information systems.

-The Audit Committee is currently composed of the independent directors and Mr. Villain, and is chaired by Mr. Llewellyn.
-During the period from July 1, 2010 to June 30, 2011, the Audit Committee met four times.
-Mr. Villain is not standing for re-election.
-Following the Meeting, it is expected that Mr. Thierry Pourchet will replace Mr. Villain as a member of the Audit Committee and will not be considered as an independent director.
+The Audit Committee is currently composed of the independent directors and Mr. Pourchet, and is chaired by Mr. Llewellyn.
+During the period from July 1, 2011 to June 30, 2012, the Audit Committee met four times.
+On November 9, 2011, Mr. Thierry Pourchet replaced Mr. Frederic Villain as a member of the Audit Committee and is not considered as an independent director.

-For additional information concerning the Audit Committee, please refer to the section entitled "Audit Committee" contained in the Annual Information Form of the Corporation dated September 21, 2011.
+For additional information concerning the Audit Committee, please refer to the section entitled "Audit Committee" contained in the Annual Information Form of the Corporation dated September 24, 2012.